-Approval for Changes

-15.1 Any material changes to this Code require the prior approval of the Global Chief Privacy Officer and the General Counsel and shall thereafter be communicated to Group Companies and posted on the privacy page of ADP's website.
-Non-material changes to the Code may be made upon the prior approval of the Global Chief Privacy Officer.
-The ADP Delegated Entity shall notify the ICO of changes to this Code (if any) on an annual basis.
+Approval for Changes15.1Any material changes to this Code require the prior approval of the Global Chief Privacy Officer and the General Counsel, and adoption by the ADP Executive Committee and shall thereafter be communicated to Group Companies.
+Nonmaterial changes to the Code may be made upon the prior approval of the Global Chief Privacy Officer.
+The ADP Delegated Entity shall notify the Lead DPA of changes to this Code on an annual basis.

-ADP will promptly inform the ICO of material changes to this Code, including a brief explanation for such change as well as provide advance notice of such change to the Client.
+Where a change to this Code has a significant impact on the Processing conditions of the Client Services, ADP will promptly inform the Lead DPA thereof including a brief explanation for such change as well as provide notice of such change to the Client.
 Within 30 days of receiving such notice, the Client may object to such change by providing written notice to ADP.
 In the event that the parties cannot reach a mutually acceptable solution, ADP shall put in place an alternative data transfer solution.
 In the event no alternative data transfer solution can be put in place, the Client will have the right under this Code to suspend the relevant transfer to ADP of Client Data.
 In the event a suspension of the data transfers is not possible, ADP shall enable the Client to terminate the relevant Client Services in accordance with the terms of the Service Agreement.